harterrt/harterrt/content/mozilla/hll_trends.md

 I got caught giving some bad advice this week, so I decided to share here as penance.
-TL;DR: Probabilistic counts are great, but they're not great for everything.
+TL;DR: Probabilistic counts are great, but they shouldn't be used everywhere.

 ---